henil0604/filic/README.md

 - #### `File.prepend`

-    - Prepends string at the end of the file
+    - Prepends string at the start of the file

     ```js
         file.prependSync(content, readRawSyncOptions?, writeRawSyncOptions?) // returns new content